 Asst.
 Prof. Bernard V. Tongol, Ph.
-D. Nanoscience Research Group Leader at the Research
+D.

-Nanoscience Research Group Leader at the Researc Center for the Natural and Applied Sciences University of Santo Tomas, Manila, Philippines
+Nanoscience Research Group Leader at the Research Center for the Natural and Applied Sciences University of Santo Tomas, Manila, Philippines

 ACKNOWLEDGEMENT

 The Technical Committee and Proceedings Editorial Board would like to thank the following students and alumni for sharing their time to help put together this Proceedings: